Aaron Carter: Legal issues

-On February 21, 2008, Carter was arrested in Kimble County, Texas, when he was pulled over for speeding, and authorities found less than two ounces of marijuana in his car.

-On July 15, 2017, Carter was arrested in Georgia on suspicion of driving under the influence and marijuana charges.
-On October 19, 2021, Carter agreed to plead no contest to reckless driving and was placed on probation and, among other conditions, was ordered to perform community service and pay $1,500 in court fees and fines.
+In February 2008, Carter was arrested in Kimble County, Texas, when he was pulled over for speeding, and authorities found just under two ounces of marijuana in his car.
+In July 2017, Carter was arrested in Georgia on suspicion of driving under the influence and marijuana charges.
+He agreed to plead no contest to reckless driving and was placed on probation and, among other conditions, was ordered to perform community service and pay $1,500 in court fees and fines.

-On August 12, 2019, Carter was granted a restraining order against his ex-girlfriend, Russian model Lina Valentina, after she reportedly threatened to stab him.
-On March 29, 2020, Carter's girlfriend Melanie Martin was arrested in Los Angeles following an alleged domestic violence incident against him.
+In August 2019, Carter was granted a restraining order against his ex-girlfriend, Russian model Lina Valentina, after she reportedly threatened to stab him.
+In March 2020, his girlfriend Melanie Martin was arrested in Los Angeles following an alleged domestic violence incident against him.

 Controversies

-Carter had a tumultuous relationship with his siblings, and many of their feuds have played out on social media.
-In September 2019, Carter made allegations of sexual abuse against his sister Leslie, who died of a drug overdose in 2012, saying that the abuse began when he was ten years old and ended when he was 13, and occurred when Leslie would fail to take her prescribed medication for her bipolar disorder.
-He also accused his brother Nick of life-long abuse, and implied that Nick also abused a female family member.
-Nick's legal team denied the allegations, which came after Nick and their sister, Angel, sought restraining orders against Carter, who reportedly confessed that he had thoughts of killing Nick's then-pregnant wife, Lauren Carter.

 In January 2020, German artist Jonas Jödicke tweeted that Carter was making unauthorized use of Jödicke's copyrighted artwork to promote merchandise.
 Carter replied on Twitter that Jödicke "should've taken it as a compliment".
 Following the incident, Jödicke was interviewed by Forbes, saying he was "absolutely amazed" at Carter's response.
 In June 2021, Carter agreed to pay Jödicke $12,500.

 In August 2021, Carter was announced as a performer in the Las Vegas production of Naked Boys Singing!.
 He was let go before the show's debut because he refused to be vaccinated for COVID-19.

 Death

 On November 5, 2022, Carter died at his home in Lancaster, California, at age 34.
 His body was found in his bathtub by a housekeeper.
-An autopsy was performed but the cause of death was deferred, pending a toxicology report.

-Carter was cremated on Wednesday, November 9, 2022.
-His ashes are being held by his twin sister, Angel.
-According to the death certificate, the first person to be notified of his death was his mother, Jane Schneck (formerly Carter).
+He was cremated, and his ashes were left in the care of his twin sister Angel.
+The cause of death was not immediately publicized, but the Los Angeles County Medical Examiner-Coroner later ruled that Carter's death was accidental drowning after inhaling difluoroethane and taking alprazolam (Xanax).

+Carter's ashes were interred at Forest Lawn Memorial Park.